peitalin/L2-eigenlayer-restaking/README.md

 - [ ] Remove proxies for specific contracts if we don't need upgradeability.

 CCIP
-- [ ] Chainlink to setup a "lane" for CCIP bridges:
+- [ ] Chainlink to setup a "lane" for CCIP token bridges:
     - [ ] Setup Chainlink lanes on Holesky and target L2.
     - [ ] Adapt differences in bridging model (mint/burn vs lock/mint) for target chain.